add-ons/plugin.video.vrt.nu/README.md

 You will receive an email that allows you to set a password.
 Use this password to enter in the plugin when prompted.

-For more information about the VRT NU Kodi addon, look at [our GitHub Wiki page](https://github.com/pietje666/plugin.video.vrt.nu/wiki).
+For more information about the VRT NU Kodi add-on, look at [our GitHub Wiki page](https://github.com/pietje666/plugin.video.vrt.nu/wiki).

 ## Reporting issues
 You can report issues at [our GitHub project](https://github.com/pietje666/plugin.video.vrt.nu) or